Competitive Foods in Schools

 State Innovations and Federal Action

 Between 2003 and 2012, many states and the District of Columbia enacted legislation or passed resolutions designed to address foods and beverages sold or served on school campuses outside of the full school meals program that provide little nutritional value.
 State laws, especially in recent years, have addressed school nutrition comprehensively, not limited to competitive foods alone.
 State legislation that includes actions (broadly defined) to establish policies on “competitive foods” (however denominated) is summarized in detail below.
 The federal Healthy Hunger-Free Kids Act of 2010 requires updated federal standards for both full school meals and competitive foods.
-On Feb.
-8, 2013, USDA released proposed regulations for school competitive foods and beverages.
+On June 28, 2013, USDA released its interim final rule on school competitive foods and beverages, "Smart Snacks in School."
 New USDA standards for full school meals have already been adopted, requiring that schools offer meals that include more fruits, vegetables and whole grain foods, only fat-free or low-fat milk and less saturated and trans fat.
 Other federal rules require free drinking water with meals and gradual sodium reductions.
 State nutrition rules with more rigorous nutrition requirements or additional requirements for competitive foods or school meals that are not inconsistent with new federal rules are specifically permitted by the Healthy Hunger-Free Kids Act.

 Recent research indicates that strong state school nutrition standards positively affect both students’ dietary consumption and the nutritional quality of school foods.
 In California, research indicates the state’s current laws governing fat, sugar and calorie content of competitive foods sold in vending machines, school stores and a la carte in school cafeterias have reduced high school students’ calorie consumption to levels that are lower than those of students in other states.
 A nationwide study confirmed that state policies improve the nutritional quality of foods offered in vending machines and school stores in U.S. public elementary, middle and high schools.